FauconSpartiate/FauconSpartiate/README.md

 ## My Skill Set

-- Like I said, I touched at everything, but can't do shit
+- Like I said, I tried out everything, but can't do shit properly

 ---

-## Support Me
+## Support Me 💸

 Why the hell would you support me?
 Reconsider life choices and [buy me a Ko-Fi](https://ko-fi.com/faucon) or [buy me a coffee but on PayPal](https://paypal.me/FauconSpartiate).
 Thank you! 💸